frctl/fractal/README.md

 ## Contributing

 Fractal has an active group of contributors but we are always looking for more help.
-If you are interested in contributing then please come and say hi on [Fractal's Slack workspace](https://slack.fractal.build/) - or of course we will always welcome pull requests on any of the [frctl organisation](https://github.com/frctl) repos.
+If you are interested in contributing then please come and say hi on [Fractal's Discord server](https://discord.gg/vuRz4Yx) - or of course we will always welcome pull requests on any of the [frctl organisation](https://github.com/frctl) repos.

 Please note we have a [code of conduct](.github/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.